Patient Participation Group

 How does a PPG work?

 PPGs can work in a number of different ways.
-Before the coronavirus pandemic, most groups would have regular meetings at the surgery, but some may now meet online.
-Some also involve a wider group of patients who do not usually attend meetings, using e-mail to communicate news and seek patient views.
+Some involve a wider group of patients who do not usually attend meetings, using e-mail to communicate news and seek patient views.
 An effective PPG is patient-led and self-organising.
 Practice staff should help and support the PPG, and work in partnership with the group.

 Anyone over the age of 16 who is registered at the practice can join.
 Carers of people registered at the practice can also join the PPG.